felixhol/daepAeg/README.md

 # daepAeg

-Code to count mosquito eggs.
+Code to count mosquito eggs using pictures from egg paper.